gsarti/website-content/content/authors/gsarti/_index.md

 bio: I am PhD student in interpretable neural machine translation at the University of Groningen.
 My research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.

 interests:
-- name: Conditional Text Generation
+- name: Conditional Language Generation
   icon: comment-dots
-- name: Interpretability for Deep Learning
+- name: Deep Learning Interpretability
   icon: magnifying-glass
-- name: Behavioral Data for NLP
+- name: Human-AI Collaboration
-  icon: eye
+  icon: handshake
-- name: Causality and Uncertainty Estimation
+- name: Uncertainty Estimation
   icon: circle-question

 education: